csaf-poc/csaf_distribution/docs/csaf_validator.md

       --validator=URL          URL to validate documents remotely
       --validatorcache=FILE    FILE to cache remote validations
-      --validatorpreset=       One or more presets to validate remotely (default: mandatory)
+      --validatorpreset=       One or more presets to validate remotely (default: mandatory) --verbose                If a remote validator was used, display the results in JSON format

 Help Options:
   -h, --help                   Show this help message